Please Note: CSS Firm is no longer accepting or investigating new knee implant claims at this time. This article is for educational purposes only.

 When a patient initially undergoes knee replacement surgery, the risk of aseptic loosening is relatively low.
 However, as the implant and the patient ages, the chance of aseptic loosening increases.
 Such loosening happens more often with the tibial aspect of the knee replacement rather than the femoral.

 Wear-and-tear is the primary reason for aseptic failure in any patient, but generally, this happens a long period of time following the initial surgery.
 If a patient experiences pain, lessened mobility, or starts limping, aseptic loosening may prove the culprit.
 Fortunately, any abnormalities in bonding are usually visible on X-rays.
 Contact a dedicated attorney to learn more about what to do to obtain assistance if you have suffered similar pain.
+Our aseptic loosening and failure lawyers are here to help.

 High Viscosity Cement (HVC) and Early Aseptic Failure